huggingface/transformers/examples/pytorch/image-classification/README.md

 dataset.push_to_hub("name_of_your_dataset", private=True)
 ```

 and that's it!
-You can now simply train your model simply by setting the `--dataset_name` argument to the name of your dataset on the hub.
+You can now simply train your model simply by setting the `--dataset_name` argument to the name of your dataset on the hub (as explained in [Using datasets from the hub](#using-datasets-from-🤗-hub)).

+More on this can also be found in [this blog post](https://huggingface.co/blog/image-search-datasets).

 # Sharing your model on 🤗 Hub